-InPlay's capital program for the first quarter of 2021 consisted of \$12.2 million of development capital.
-The Company drilled three (3.0 net) extended reach horizontal ("ERH") wells in Pembina and completed one (0.2 net) non-operated Nisku ERH well during the three months ended March 31, 2021, amounting to an equivalent of 4.5 gross horizontal miles (4.5 net horizontal miles).
+InPlay's capital program for the first nine months of 2021 consisted of \$27.4 million of development capital.
+In the first quarter of 2021, the Company drilled three (3.0 net wells) extended reach horizontal ("ERH") wells in Pembina and completed one (0.2 net) non-operated Nisku ERH well.
+The Company drilled three (3.0 net wells) ERH wells in Pembina in the second quarter of 2021 with one of these wells rig released in early July.
+All three of these wells were brought on production at the end of July.
+In the third quarter of 2021, the Company completed the drilling operations of two (2.0 net) ERH wells in Pembina, with these wells being completed and are currently being brought on production.
+The Company also participated in the drilling of one (0.2 net) non-operated Willesden Green ERH well during the third quarter of 2021.
+This activity amounted to an equivalent of 17.5 gross horizontal miles (13.0 net horizontal miles).
 This capital spending also included the construction of a multi-well battery in Pembina which is anticipated to accommodate all of our future development of the area over the next three years.